OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 <p class="caption">(\#fig:edgeroi-grid-sample)Resampling original points using `sample.grid` function for the Edgeroi dataset.</p>
 </div>

-So in any random pseudo-grid subset we select about 100 profiles from 359.
+So in any random pseudo-grid subset we take out about 100 profiles from 359 and keep for validation only.
 We can next repeatedly fit models using the two approaches and derive prediction errors.
 First, for simple model ignoring any spatial clustering / soil profile locations:

 ```r